LET OUR VIRGINIA CAR ACCIDENT ATTORNEYS HELP YOU MOVE FORWARD

 Cervicogenic Injury (Neck Injury)

-Neck injuries are caused by damage to the muscles, ligaments, or joints in the neck.
+Neck injuries are caused by damage to the neck’s muscles, ligaments, or joints.
 It can cause dizziness, neck pain and shoulders, and headaches.

 If you have been in a car accident, there is also a chance that you may experience back pain.
 This type of injury can cause dizziness, neck pain, shoulders, and headaches.

 Bruising or Swelling of The Brain

 If the car accident resulted in a head injury, you might experience bruising or swelling of the brain.
 Bruising or swelling could also lead to restricted blood flow to the brain.
 This can cause dizziness, confusion, seizures, and coma.

 Injury to the temporal bones or a temporal bone fracture can cause severe vertigo.
 This type of injury is usually caused by a head or car accident.
 The temporal bones are located on the sides of your head, just above your ears.
 They play an important role in hearing and balance.
 You may experience severe vertigo, ringing in the ears, or hearing loss if you are injured.

 What Should I do If I Have Vertigo After a Car Accident?

 If you are experiencing vertigo after a car accident, seek medical attention right away.
 It can be a sign of a more serious injury, such as a concussion or brain injury.
 Early diagnosis and treatment are important for relieving vertigo and preventing further injuries.

 Tips for Relieving Dizziness After a Car Accident